RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: Introduction

-In contrast, \textit{3D Gaussian Splatting-based models} are computationally efficient and align well with wireless signal propagation characteristics.
-Their anisotropic 3D Gaussian volumetric representation is particularly suited to modeling scatterers in the environment that influence signal behavior.
-Furthermore, LiDAR point clouds—providing accurate representations of outdoor environments~\cite{villani2018survey}—can be directly utilized to initialize 3DGS, enabling these models to effectively capture interactions between signals and the environment~\cite{sun2023define}.
+To address these limitations, we present the first extension of 3DGS to the radio frequency domain using \textit{beamspace} RSS data collected from real-world outdoor cellular networks.
+This approach enables robust and spatially-aware modeling of wireless signal radiation patterns in the form of {\em radiomaps}, making it particularly suitable for practical MIMO-based deployments~\cite{wang2024neural}, where multi-path propagation and multi-beam effects are present.
+Meanwhile, 3DGS-based models are computationally efficient and align well with the propagation characteristics of wireless signals for the outdoor environment.
+Their anisotropic 3D Gaussian volumetric representation is suited to modeling radio scatterers that influence signal behavior.
+Furthermore, LiDAR point clouds, providing accurate representations of outdoor environments~\cite{wang20243d}, can be directly utilized to initialize 3DGS, enabling these models to effectively capture interactions between signals and the environment~\cite{sun2023define}.
 However, applying 3DGS to radiomap reconstruction presents unique challenges.
-First, processing dense point cloud data in large-scale outdoor areas incurs significant computational costs~\cite{mi2024measurement}.
+First, processing dense point cloud data in outdoor large-scale environments incurs substantial computational overhead~\cite{mi2024measurement}.
+Also, point cloud data are often affected by noise, which leads to inaccurate or unreliable representations of the environment.
 Second, traditional 3DGS relies on camera-based calibration to map 3D world coordinates to 2D projections, which is infeasible for wireless signals.
 Finally, sparse signal strength measurements lack sufficient data for accurate extrapolation in uncovered regions, making robust generalization a critical challenge.